+Figure 2: Illustration of flow rate through the first row of holes when the head is one orifice spacing above the holes

 This is done by dividing the given maximum plant flow by the desired number of orifice rows.
 The orifice equation can be used to find the number of orifices needed in this first row.
 We now have the total orifice area of the first row, allowing us to do a check to see if the given drill bit is too large or too small.
 We define too large as a diameter larger than our given orifice row spacing.
 An orifice diameter that is too small creates a situation where more than half the circumference of the pipe is taken up by holes, and we do not want to significantly weaken this pipe.
 If the bit size is increased, the number of holes would decrease.

 The next element of the program is a function which gives the flow rate at any grit chamber head.
 This then allows us to find the number of orifices in each row which would generate our linear goal.
 For example, if flow through the first row is 10 L/min, then flow through the first two rows should be 20 L/min, and so on.
-The program finds the number of holes by first calculating Q is there were zero holes at the current level.
+The program finds the number of holes by first calculating Q for all of the rows of orifices below the current level.
 If the total calculated flow is less than the desired flow, it adds a tenth of a hole.
-Once the linear goal is met, the number is rounded to the nearest whole number of orifices, and this repeats for each row on the pipe.
+Once the linear goal is met, the number is rounded to the nearest whole number of orifices, and this repeats for each row of orifices.
 We can now find the expected flow out of the grit chamber using these orifice sizes, spacing, and numbers, but only when the head is exactly at the height of each row.
 Our last step, therefore, is to calculate the flow rate for intermediate heads.

+MathCAD Methods

+Inputs

+Linear Proportionality